 So, Which CMS Is Your Choice?

 Undoubtedly, both Kentico CMS and WordPress are quite reliable platforms.
 Based on your budget, goals, as well as skills and other needs, you can make the choice.
 However, if the choice has been done and you are wondering what web hosting provider is the best to host your website, you should take it carefully.
 Kentico CMS is built with ASP.NET Framework and it should only be hosted on a Windows web server.
-ASP.NET hosting providers like Host4ASP.NET, Bisend, and GoDaddy are all recommended options for Kentico-powered websites.
-On the other side, though WordPress claims to run smoothly in both Windows and Linux hosting environment, you’d better search for a trusted Linux web hosting plan, such as A2Hosting, SiteGround or Bluehost.
+However, WordPress could run in both Windows and Linux server.
+If you need a hosting for both Kentico and WordPress, then a ASP.NET hosting provider, such as Host4ASP.NET, is good for you.
+To know more, please visit https://host4asp.net/kentico-hosting/.